To read more on this topic, read Kristin’s article in Psychotherapy Networker on the five myths of self-compassion.

 Self-Compassion is not self-indulgence.

 Self-compassion is also very different from self-indulgence.
 Many people say they are reluctant to be self-compassionate because they’re afraid they would let themselves get away with anything.
-“I’m stressed out today so to be kind to myself I’ll just watch TV all day and eat a quart of icecream.”
+“I’m stressed out today so to be kind to myself I’ll just watch TV all day in bed.”
 This, however, is self-indulgence rather than self-compassion.
 Remember that being compassionate to oneself means that you want to be happy and healthy in the long term.
-In many cases, just giving oneself pleasure may harm well-being (such as taking drugs, over-eating, being a couch potato), while giving yourself health and lasting happiness often involves a certain amount of displeasure (such as quitting smoking, losing weight, exercising).
+In many cases, just giving oneself pleasure may harm well-being (such as smoking a pack a day, spending recklessly, being a couch potato), while giving yourself health and lasting happiness often involves a certain amount of displeasure (such as quitting smoking, saving money, exercising).
 People are often very hard on themselves when they notice something they want to change because they think they can shame themselves into action – the self-flagellation approach.
-However, this approach often backfires if you can’t face difficult truths about yourself because you are so afraid of hating yourself if you do.
+However, this approach often backfires if you can’t face difficult truths because you are so afraid of hating yourself if you do.
 Thus, weaknesses may remain unacknowledged in an unconscious attempt to avoid self-censure.
 In contrast, the care intrinsic to compassion provides a powerful motivating force for growth and change, while also providing the safety needed to see the self clearly without fear of self-condemnation.

 Related article: Is it Self-Indulgent to Be Self-Compassionate?